Pierce, Garnett to Nets as blockbuster finished

 Jul.
 12, 2013

-"Today, the basketball gods smiled on the Nets," Nets owner Mikhail Prokhorov said in a statement.
+"Today, the basketball gods smiled on the Nets," team owner Mikhail Prokhorov said in a statement.
 "With the arrival of Kevin Garnett and Paul Pierce, we have achieved a great balance on our roster between veteran stars and young talents.
 This team will be dazzling to watch, and tough to compete against."

 The Nets also got Jason Terry and D.J.
-White from Boston while sending Gerald Wallace, Kris Humphries, MarShon Brooks, Kris Joseph, Keith Bogans and first-round draft picks in 2014, 2016 and 2018 to the rebuilding Celtics.
+White from Boston, while sending Gerald Wallace, Kris Humphries, MarShon Brooks, Kris Joseph, Keith Bogans and first-round draft picks in 2014, 2016 and 2018 to the rebuilding Celtics.
 Boston also gets the right to swap first-round picks in 2017.

 The teams agreed to the deal on June 27 but it couldn't be completed until after next season's salary cap was set.
 The Nets plan to introduce their new stars Thursday at Barclays Center.

 Boston won five straight division titles from 2008-12 before falling back last season, the first following Ray Allen's departure to Miami.
-Then the Celtics let Doc Rivers out of his contract after the season by acquiring a first-round pick from the Los Angeles Clippers.
+Then the Celtics let coach Doc Rivers out of his contract after the season by acquiring a first-round pick from the Los Angeles Clippers.
 This trade signals a new phase for the team that has won an NBA-high 17 championships and got used to being in the hunt again after Garnett arrived in 2007.

 "Paul and Kevin exemplified everything it means to be a Celtic," Celtics managing partner and CEO Wyc Grousbeck said.
 "They were instrumental in bringing back Celtic Pride and providing our fans with the franchise's first championship in over 20 years in 2008.
 We wish them nothing but the best in the future."